thunil/tempoGAN/README.md

 # tempoGAN
-Source code for the SIGGRAPH paper "tempoGAN: A Temporally Coherent, Volumetric GAN for Super-resolution Fluid Flow"
+Here you can find the source code for the SIGGRAPH paper "tempoGAN: A Temporally Coherent, Volumetric GAN for Super-resolution Fluid Flow".

 Further information: https://ge.in.tum.de/publications/tempoGAN/